matthewrdev/xamarin-forms-in-visual-studio-mac/README.md

 }
 ```

 This creates a window that specifically shows the `ImageAssetBrowserView` and binds it to the `ImageAssetBrowserViewModel`.
-For the moment, I've

 Lastly, we create a new `CommandHandler` to show our user interface: